dbcook/openrocket-database/README.md

 operation.
 The tubes and nose cones sold by Madcow were and continue to be made by the former owner of Rocketry Warehouse, Curtis Taylor.

+Madcow also acquired the Polecat Rocketry line of kits around the start of 2019.

 To the best of my knowledge, Madcow Rocketry has never published a print catalog.

 Madcow has spotty dimensional and mass data on its website; perhaps 2/3 of the parts have